|Suitable for:||Families with older children, busy households, apartment living|

 What’s the Price of Lykoi Kittens?

 The Lykoi is a fabulous feline that requires careful breeding.
-Because of its newness and ever-growing popularity, you can expect to pay a pretty penny for one.
+Because of its newness and ever-growing popularity, the Lykoi cat price can run you a pretty penny.

 Lykoi kittens cost somewhere between $1,500 to $2,500.
 While this might make you raise your eyebrows, it’s important to understand just why these cats cost so much.